#credit_card #credit_score | Read More: Credit Card Blogs | Credit Score Blogs

 Secured Credit Cards

 For those with poor credit, secured credit cards are generally the best option to start.
-As the name suggests, these cards are "secured" by a cash deposit made by the cardholder.
+As the name implies, the cardholder "secures" these cards by making a cash deposit.
 The deposit is refundable, and as long as you make timely payments, your credit score will gradually improve.
-The security deposit is often used as collateral in case the cardholder fails to make payments.
+Often, the cardholder uses the security deposit as collateral in case they fail to make payments.

 How it works: